thom1606/Astrix/README.md

 3. Open the app and follow the onboarding steps.
 4. Once the onboarding is complete, you can start using Astrix in your Finder app.
 5. If you are not able to see the Astrix app in your Finder app, you can enable it by right clicking on the `Finder toolbar` > `Customize toolbar` > and selecting the Astrix app.

+## Features

+- Open your current folder in your editor of choice.
+- Open your current folder in your terminal of choice.
+- We suggest you to open in editors based on the contents of the folder (XCode, VSCode, Cursor).
+- Open the current folder path.

 ## Sponsorship